Substance Painter to V-Ray - PBR Workflow

 diffuse.png

-Depending on the AEC/DCC used, the Substance normal maps can be loaded directly into the Bump map slot of the V-Ray Material or into a VRayNormalMap texture which is plugged into the V-Ray material bump slot.
+Depending on the AEC/DCC used, the Substance normal maps can be loaded directly into the Bump map slot of the V-Ray Material or via a VRayNormalMap texture, plugged into the V-Ray material's bump slot.

-V-Ray works with OpenGL (Y+) normal maps.
+V-Ray (except V-Ray for 3ds Max) works with OpenGL (Y+) normal maps.
 If you are using DirectX (Y-) normal maps, you need to flip the green channel of the normal map to work correctly.
-You can do this by using the VRayNormalMap shader, particularly its flip channel options highlighted in the picture below:
+You can do this by using the VRayNormalMap shader's Flip channel options.

 diffuse_%2B_normals.png

-Additionally, Height maps can be used for Displacement mapping by means of the displacement options supported by V-Ray for the dedicated AEC/DCC platform.
+Height maps can also be used for Displacement mapping by means of the displacement options supported by V-Ray for the dedicated AEC/DCC platform.

 blobid1.png